dawn-gpu/tintd-bundler/README.md

 I've tested with Visual Studio Community Edition 2022

-Further you must have [cmake installed](https://cmake.org/download/) and either in your path or at it's standard place of `C:\Program Files\CMake`
+Further you must have [cmake installed](https://cmake.org/download/) and either in your path or at its standard place of `C:\Program Files\CMake`

 And you must have `node.js` installed, at least version 18.
 I recommend using [nvm-windows](https://github.com/coreybutler/nvm-windows) to install it